 - Add meta and/or schema data to your articles and other advanced search engine optimization marketing tasks

-This type of support encompasses a wide variety of activities and software so, if you opt for a specialist, expect to pay higher rates if you use niche software or industry-specific tactics.
+This type of support includes a wide range of activities and software, so if you choose a specialist, expect to pay higher rates for niche software or industry-specific tactics.

 Sales & CRM Management